-In our second phase (2019), NextGen teamed up with the Sustainable Development Solutions Network Canada to link research in Canada to relevant Sustainable Development Goals (SDGs) by mapping areas of research around the SDGs/ Agenda 2030.
-NextGen mapped areas of research to the SDGs agenda to identify how researchers in Canada contribute to the implementation and understanding of the SDGs.
+Over the course of the program, NextGen teamed up with the Sustainable Development Solutions Network Canada to link research in Canada to relevant Sustainable Development Goals (SDGs).
+NextGen updated its database by mapping areas of research to the SDGs to identify how researchers in Canada contribute to the implementation and understanding of the SDGs.
 Given the universality of Agenda 2030, the NextGen Database expanded its mandate to include researchers beyond the international development and humanitarian fields.
 It now includes researchers working on domestic issues related to SDGs, which helped increase its number of profiles by 35%.

 Overall, to facilitate collaborations, there was a need to establish a better sense of who the different groups and individuals in this ecosystem are – both within and beyond CCIC-CASID respective memberships.
 The Next Generation Database assisted in mapping out groups, but also enabled the formation of a community of fruitful collaborations that leave no one behind.
 Click here to explore it!

 2019 NextGen Symposium

 Just getting to know NextGen after its closure?
 Read our newsletters below to find out what we were up to!